Verifiable Quantum Advantage without Structure: Cryptographic Definitions in the Random Oracle Model

-Uniform (resp. non-uniform) oracle-dependent min-entropy is defined as follows: with probability 1 over the choice of $H$, for any unbounded uniform (resp. non-uniform) oracle-dependent adversary $\A$ that makes a polynomial number of quantum oracle queries to $H$ and any inverse polynomial $\delta$, there is a negligible $\negl$ such that the following holds:

-A \emph{keyless} proof of min-entropy has $\keylength=0$, in which case all algorithms additionally take $1^\lambda$ as input. \end{definition} Note that min-entropy and correctness together imply that the output of $\verify$ when interacting with the honest $\prove$ algorithm must have min-entropy at least $h$.
+The min-entropy requirement in the AI-QROM is defined analogously.
+A \emph{keyless} proof of min-entropy has $\keylength=0$ in which case we omit $k$ from the input of $\prove$ and $\verify$. \end{definition} Note that min-entropy and correctness together imply that the output of $\verify$ when interacting with the honest $\prove$ algorithm must have min-entropy at least $h$ for an overwhelming fraction of $H,k$.

-A proof of \emph{randomness} has the same syntax as a proof of min-entropy, except that we require the output of $\verify^H(k,h,\pi;r)$ to be exactly $h$ bits.
-However, we upgrade the min-entropy requirements to the following:
+\begin{definition} A (keyed non-interactive publicly verifiable) proof of \emph{randomness} relative to a random oracle has the same syntax as a proof of min-entropy (\Cref{def:pominentropy}), except that we allow $\verify$ to be randomized and require the output of $\verify$ to be exactly $h$ bits unless its output is $\bot$.
+We require a proof of randomness to satisfy the following properties: